 The following categories of credit card debt won't be discharged in Chapter 7 bankruptcy.

-If you run up more than $650 or more to a single creditor for the purchase of luxury goods or services within 90 days of filing bankruptcy, the law presumes that your intent was fraudulent, and therefore the debt won't be dischargeable.
+If you run up more than $675 (as of April 2016) or more to a single creditor for the purchase of luxury goods or services within 90 days of filing bankruptcy, the law presumes that your intent was fraudulent, and therefore the debt won't be dischargeable.
 For example, if you use your credit card to go on a cruise and file bankruptcy the following month, if the total amount charged was more than $650, it may not be discharged in the bankruptcy.

-Cash advances on credit cards totaling more than $925 incurred within 70 days of filing bankruptcy are also presumed to be incurred with a fraudulent intent, and are most likely not dischargeable.
+Cash advances on credit cards totaling more than $950 (as of April 2016) incurred within 70 days of filing bankruptcy are also presumed to be incurred with a fraudulent intent and are most likely not dischargeable.
 As with the luxury goods rule, this is an attempt to discourage insolvent people from incurring additional debt just to have it forgiven in bankruptcy.

 Debts Incurred Through Fraud